 - Teach your children not to share towels, uniforms, or other items that come into contact with bare skin.

-- Keep cuts or broken skin clean and covered with dry bandages until healed.
+- Keep cuts or broken skin clean and covered during the day with dry bandages and leave uncovered at night until healed.

 - Encourage your children to clean shared sports equipment with antiseptic solution before each use.
 Or, they can use a towel as a barrier between skin and equipment.

 - If your child has dry skin, eczema, or a skin condition, use creams and moisturizers as directed by the doctor.
 Try to keep areas of flare-up on the skin covered to prevent an entryway for bacteria, as the natural skin barrier may be compromised.